sartak/sartak.org/writing/learning-to-build-abstractions-in-quartz-composer.md

 > In just creating a radial menu with three buttons we have
 > over 20 patches in our composition.

-I agree that it's unwieldy.
-Here's a snapshot of my resulting composition:
+I agree that it can become unwieldy.
+Here's a snapshot of my small composition:

 <img width="392" height="267" src="/img/blog/learning-to-build-abstractions-in-quartz-composer/notes.png">

-Those three yellow blocks are essentially the same code.
-Each yellow block does not explicitly group its contained patches; they are spacially contained in a particular region on the canvas.
+Those three yellow blocks contain essentially the same code.
+Each block does not explicitly group its contained patches; they are spacially contained in a particular region on the canvas.
 Nothing more.
-So the yellow block is about as constructive as a source code comment.
+So a yellow block is about as constructive as a source code comment.

 These blocks contain the same patches duplicated with slightly different parameters.
-That is naturally a bit offensive to me as a programmer.
+That is of course a bit offensive to me as a programmer.
 If possible I would like to clean up that repetition.
 But I'm not even sure that I can.

 Here's the rub.
 If Quartz Composer provides no tools to abstract away chunks of your composition, then it is nothing more than a shiny toy.
 It would be like a programming language that does not support creating functions.
-But if QC *does* enable building bigger, reusable units of design, then it is worthy of study.
+But if QC *does* enable building bigger, reusable units of design, then it is worthy of my attention.

 So!
 Let's learn how to build abstractions in Quartz Composer.
 Together!
 This is my very first day with Quartz Composer, so there are going to be some false starts.
 Bear with me. :)